mathewmahoney/stake-web-sdk/packages/pixi-svelte/README.md

 Use PixiJS in a declarative way with Svelte5.

-## Storybook
+## Documentation

-Check out the storybook repo for pixi-svelte usage and for more information: https://github.com/qk0106/pixi-svelte-storybook
+Check out the github repo for pixi-svelte usage and for more information in https://github.com/StakeEngine/web-sdk/tree/main/packages/pixi-svelte

+For more usage please checkout storybook: https://github.com/StakeEngine/web-sdk/tree/main/packages/pixi-svelte-storybook

-## Example of usage
+## Examples of usage

 ### Text